mspncp/gosu-wiki/To Do.md

   * Fix rdoc template (update to yard on the way)
   * Create a dynamic screenshot page for all the topics in the Showcase
   * Link to Windows opengl thread form index page
+  * Mention this as a workaround for installing platform=ruby Gosu on 10.7: export CC="gcc-4.2"; alias gcc="gcc-4.2"